LivingPark-MRI/how-to-contribute/README.md

 * DO structure the Git repository of your notebook using the [YODA](https://handbook.datalad.org/en/latest/basics/101-127-yoda.html) principles.

 * DON'T include any PPMI data or metadata with your notebook.
 Instead, your notebook should download data from the PPMI website directly.
-We are developping a [Python API](https://github.com/LivingPark-MRI/ppmi-scraper) to help with this step.
+Use the [PPMI downloader](https://github.com/LivingPark-MRI/ppmi-scraper) to help with this step.

+* DON'T commit your PPMI login or password with your notebook.
+The [PPMI downloader](https://github.com/LivingPark-MRI/ppmi-scraper) will store your login and password in a file (default: `.ppmi_config`), don't commit this file.

 * DON'T display individual-level data or patient ids in your notebook.
 If you need to display data, make sure to represent aggregate measures